 From the Packaging tab, you can enter publishing data.
 This is where you can choose which certificate to use to sign your app.
-All UWP apps must be signed with a certificate.
+All MSIX apps must be signed with a certificate.

 If you're publishing your app in Microsoft Store, your app will be signed with a trusted certificate for you.
 This allows the user to install and run your app without installing the associated app signing certificate.

-If you are not publishing your app and simply want to sideload an app package, you first need to trust the package.
+If you are installing the app package on your device, you first need to trust the package.
 To trust the package, the certificate must be installed on the user's device.
-For more information about sideloading, see Enable your device for development.

 Save your Package.appxmanifest file after you have made the necessary edits for your app.

 If you are distributing your app via the Microsoft Store, Visual Studio can associate your package with the Store.
-To do this, right-click your project name in Solution Explorer and choose Store->Associate App with the Store.
+To do this, right-click your project name in Solution Explorer and choose Publish->Associate App with the Store (before Visual Studio 2019 version 16.3, the Publish menu is named Store).
 You can also do this in the Create App Packages wizard, which is described in the following section.
 When you associate your app, some of the fields in the Packaging tab of the manifest designer are automatically updated.

-If you want to create an app package (.appx or .msix) or app bundle (.appxbundle or .msixbundle) manually, see Create an app package with the MakeAppx.exe tool.
+If you want to create an app package (.msix or.appx) or app bundle (.msixbundle or .appxbundle) manually, see Create an app package with the MakeAppx.exe tool.

 Create your app package upload file using Visual Studio